afniedermayer/CLA.jl/README.md

 The reference implementation is intended to be as close as possible to the pseudo-code in the paper, even if this comes at the cost of performance.
 For a fast implementation, see the [repository with the Fortran version](https://bitbucket.org/afniedermayer/fast_critical_line_algorithm) (which also contains Python bindings for the Fortran code).

+The IPython notebooks "example_call.ipynb" and "example_call_gen.ipynb" contain sample code that calls the Julia functions.
+The notebooks also compare the results with the Python implementation (which just calls Fortran).
+To be able to call the Python code from the Julia notebooks, you need to get the [code](https://bitbucket.org/afniedermayer/fast_critical_line_algorithm) and set the path in the notebook to point to it.